IMG Clinical Readiness Program - FAQs

 • taking clinical histories and basic clinical examinations

-• reviewing/entering notes in the electronic Medical Record (eMR) with a medical practitioner countersignature.
+• reviewing/entering notes in the eMR with countersignature.

 What is not included in the scope of practice of a Medical Support Officer (MSO)?

-• provide a clinical opinion to patients or conduct intimate patient examinations
+• Provide a clinical opinion to patients or conduct intimate patient exams.

-• complete any legal documentation, including but not limited to Certification of Death, Medical Certificates, or discharge summaries.
+• Complete legal documentation, including but not limited to Certificate of Death, Medical Certificates or discharge summaries.

 What are the clinical placement hours for a Medical Support Officer (MSO)?

-MSO will undertake 40 hours per week of clinical placements during business hours.
+MSOs will undertake 40 hours per week during business hours.
 MSOs are not expected to routinely undertake clinical placements outside of business hours (unless part of the emergency department) and are not permitted to participate in any night shifts.

 What are the work expectations for a Medical Support Officer (MSO)?

-MSO will be supernumerary to the team.
-They will be working under direct supervision of the medical staff on that team and are expected to adhere to the scope of practice and to all NSW Health and LHD policies.
+MSOs will be supernumerary to the team.
+They will be working under the supervision of the medical staff on that team, and are expected to adhere to the scope of practice and to all NSW Health and LHD policies.

-Each site will have a Director of Training to support the MSO's placement, assist with education and mentoring, organising the site orientation and a 10-week education program for the MSOs.
+Each site has a Director of Training to support the MSO’s placement, assist with education and mentoring, and organise the site orientation and 10-week education program.

 What is provided on completion of the ICRP?